Supported input types

 For SciPy CSR matrix / array, index arrays are always copied.
 Note that sparse matrices in formats other than CSR will be converted to CSR, which implies more than just data copying.

-If SYCL queue is provided for device without
+If a SYCL queue is used for Target offload option for a device without